SerNet/verinice-veo-web/docs/developers/1_Getting-Started.md

 ---
-title: Getting Started
+title: Getting Started with the verinice.veo API
 position: 0
 ---

-## Getting Started with the verinice.veo API

 Learn how to authenticate and load and create your first elements.